Relative compactified Jacobians of linear systems on Enriques surfaces: Introduction

 \section{Introduction}

 Moduli spaces of sheaves on K3 surfaces are among the most studied objects in algebraic geometry.
-Part of their interesting features is that they inherit the rich structure coming from the K3 surface itself.
-For example, by work of Mukai \cite{Mukai}, the symplectic structure on the surface induces a holomorphic symplectic structure on the smooth locus of the moduli space.
-When smooth and projective, these moduli spaces provide examples of compact irreducible hyperk\"ahler manifolds \cite{Beauville83}, \cite{Huybrechts2}, \cite{Mukai}.
+Part of their interest lies in that they inherit the rich structure coming from the K3 surface itself.
+For example, by work of Mukai \cite{Mukai} the symplectic structure on the surface induces a holomorphic symplectic structure on the smooth locus of the moduli space.
+When smooth and projective, these moduli spaces provide examples of compact irreducible hyperk\"ahler manifolds \cite{Beauville83}, \cite{Huybrechts2}, \cite{Mukai}, \cite{Kieran7}.
+On the other hand, not much work has been done regarding the geometry of moduli spaces of sheaves on Enriques surfaces, even though it is natural to expect that their geometry is tightly related to that of the Enriques surface itself and of the moduli spaces of sheaves on the covering K3 surface.
+The present paper describes the geometry of a certain class of moduli spaces of sheaves on an Enriques surface $T$, namely the case of moduli spaces parametrizing pure dimension one sheaves on $T$.
+By considering pure dimension one sheaves whose support is linearly equivalent to a given curve $C$, these moduli spaces may be viewed as the relative compactified Jacobian of the linear system $|C|$.
+As such, they have a structure of fibration in abelian varieties.

-The geometry of hyperk\"ahler manifolds is rich and very few examples of such manifolds are known \cite{Beauville83}, \cite{Kieran8}, \cite{Kieran9}.
-One of the reasons why hyperk\"ahler manifolds have attracted attention is that they are, together with Calabi-Yau manifolds and complex tori, the building blocks of K\"ahler manifolds with trivial first Chern class \cite{Beauville83}.
+One of the results of the paper is to show that the canonical bundle of these moduli spaces is \emph{trivial}.
+Though it is not hard to see that the canonical bundle is a torsion element in the Picard group, it is an interesting surprise that it is actually trivial, and not $2$--torsion as is true in the case of Enriques surfaces.
+This produces a series of new examples (in every odd dimension) of Calabi--Yau manifolds.
+Recall that one of the reasons why hyperk\"ahler manifolds have attracted attention is that they are, together with irreducible Calabi-Yau manifolds and complex tori, the building blocks of K\"ahler manifolds with trivial first Chern class \cite{Beauville83}.
+By proving that the universal cover of these moduli spaces are \emph{irreducible} Calabi--Yau manifolds, this paper thus produces a new series of building blocks for $c_1$--trivial manifolds.

-On the other hand, not much work has been done on moduli spaces of sheaves on Enriques surfaces, even though it is natural to expect that their geometry is tightly related to moduli spaces of sheaves on the covering K3 surface.
-In \cite{Kim98} the author studies the moduli space of stable vector bundles on an Enriques surfaces and shows that it admits a double cover to a Lagrangian subvariety of a hyperk\"ahler manifold, unramified away from the singularities.
-In \cite{Kim06} he analyzes in more detail the case of rank two vector bundles and Hauzer's paper \cite{Hauzer} improves his results.
-Recently, and independently from this work, M. Zowislok \cite{Zowislok} considers the pullback morphism of pure sheaves (thus not necessarily torsion free) under finite unramified quotients of K3 or abelian surfaces and as in \cite{Kim06} relates the construction to Lagrangian sub varieties of hyperk\"ahler manifolds.

-The present paper studies the geometry of moduli spaces of pure dimension one sheaves on a general Enriques surface $T$.
-If we consider pure dimension one sheaves whose first Chern class is linearly equivalent to a given curve $C$, these moduli spaces may be described as the relative compactified Jacobian of a linear system $|C|$.
-By a Rieman-Roch calculation, one can see that these spaces are always odd dimensional.
-In particular, they are not deformation of Hilbert schemes of points on $T$.